-This method pertains to start-ups especially.
+This method pertains to startups, especially.
 It means using the resources at one's disposal to promote a site or product with expected fast growth.
-The challenge is in first getting that initial traction and then in keeping it going.
+The challenge in its growth strategy is first getting that initial traction and then keeping it going.

 LinkedIn growth strategy #1: Become known to a smaller audience first

-In the beginning, the LinkedIn goal was to find a way to reach traction having some people on the platform.
-The idea was, first of all, based on inviting friends and colleagues from Silicon Valley, who had worked with them before.
+In the beginning, the LinkedIn goal was to find a way to reach traction by having some people on the platform.
+The idea was to invite friends and colleagues from Silicon Valley who had worked with them before.

 According to Reid Hoffman: